expressjs/multer/README.md

 ## Custom storage engine

-See [the documentation here](/StorageEngine.md) if you want to build your own storage engine.
+For information on how to build your own storage engine, see [Multer Storage Engine](https://github.com/expressjs/multer/blob/master/StorageEngine.md).

 ## License